Updated: Apr 16

 Immunization most typically comes from natural exposure to pathogens that lead to a disease.
 This type of immunity develops over time and at the beginning of life is not really present because baby hasn't been exposed to much yet.
 This presents a big problem for newborns and therefore is why babies get sick easily- their protection slate is clean if you would.
-So in order to be somewhat protected, babies rely on their innate immunity (as discussed last week) and what is passively passed from mom through the placenta while in the womb and through breastfeeding when in the outside world.
-As baby gets exposed to more pathogens and builds immunological memory, the breast milk changes in consistency to continue to allow proper support for future exposures to the same and new pathogens; all the while the baby is building its own immunological memory from the things it is exposed to (and this includes allergens along with toxins, bacteria, and viruses).
+Therefore, in order to be somewhat protected, babies rely on their innate immunity and what is passively passed from mom through the placenta while in the womb and through breastfeeding when in the outside world.
+As baby gets exposed to more pathogens and builds immunological memory, the breast milk changes in consistency to continue to allow proper support for future exposures to the same and new pathogens; all the while the baby is building its own immunological memory from the things it is exposed to on its own (and this includes allergens along with toxins, bacteria, and viruses).

-Injected vaccinations skip this step as well as skip the detox channels of the body because the concoction is injected directly into the blood stream and goes directly to our vital organs, drowning them in toxins and foreign material (man made pathogens) which makes it harder on the body to mount a normal immune response.
-Instead, the body doesn't know how to react to the ingredients in vaccinations (both the pathogens and adjuncts) and leads to an abnormal immune response that sometimes can harm the body more than it helps (more on vaccinations next week).
-Cells of Adaptive Immunity:
+Injected vaccinations skip this step as well as skip the detoxification channels of the body because the concoction is injected directly into the blood stream and goes directly to our vital organs, drowning them in toxins and foreign material (man-made full on pathogens or just parts of pathogens) which makes it harder on the body to mount a normal immune response.
+Instead, the body does not know how to react to the ingredients in vaccinations (both the pathogens and adjuncts) and leads to an abnormal immune response that sometimes can harm the body more than it helps.
+Especially if the body is already in an unhealthy state to begin with.

-Natural immunization occurs only after recovery of a disease (with the formation of memory immune system cells).
-As the body is exposed to the same pathogens over and over, the immune system response gets better and better and faster and faster at identifying and eliminating the microorganism because these memory cells are now circulating in the body, all ready to go.
-Certain pathogens, like the ones that are correlated to measles and chicken pox, create lifetime immunity if you are exposed to those microorganisms naturally or the wild-type.
-This means you won't get these diseases more than once if exposed and infection occurs (remember disease and infections only happen if the defense systems of the body are compromised by not following the 5 Essentials of Health to the best of your ability).
+Of course certain pathogens, like the ones that are correlated to measles and chicken pox, create lifetime immunity, meaning you won't get these diseases more than once if exposed and infection occurs (remember disease and infections only happen if the defense systems of the body are compromised by not providing your body with its requirements).
+But this is only the case if you are exposed to those microorganisms naturally or the wild-type.
 Vaccinations do not give you this lifetime immunity hence why boosters are necessary at certain intervals.
 Side note: exposure to some pathogens naturally actually has certain health benefits (yes benefits) depending on the microorganism.
 For example, natural contraction of the measles virus that results in an infection has been shown to have anti-heart disease and anti-cancer effects.

 Not breastfeeding (pumping and bottle feeding with formula and breast milk)- no passive immunity provided by mom who has already formed memory immune system cells.